Check out the FREE Empowered Cancer Blueprint Workshop | Starts every 15 minutes.

 • Breast cancer[xvi]

-One study found frequent nut consumption among long-term breast cancer survivors was associated with a 52% reduced risk of breast cancer recurrence or mortality.[xvii]
+One study found that frequent nut consumption among long-term breast cancer survivors was associated with a 52% reduced risk of breast cancer recurrence or mortality.[xvii]

 • Colorectal cancer[xviii]